Keeping HamClock Alive

 I want to thank everyone who has donated their time helping troubleshoot issues, and those who have contributed through PayPal to help cover the backend hosting costs.
 This community has been incredible.

 Let's be honest about what people actually want: they want their HamClock to work.
 They don't want to stand up their own server.
 They don't want to learn git.
 They don't know Linux server administration and they shouldn't have to.
 The "just self-host it" crowd makes it sound simple — clone a repo, run a script, done.
 It's not.
-This backend pulls from over 40 upstream data sources.
+This backend pulls from over 25 upstream data sources.
 Satellites get deorbited and new ones launch.
 NOAA changes their API formats.
 Data feeds get moved, blocked, or restructured without warning.
 It will take frequent curation to keep this thing running cleanly, and it is highly unlikely that any individual is going to roll a perfect solution on their own and keep it that way.
-I made it so that all you need is one line in /etc/hosts or a -b flag and you're done.
+I made it so that all you need is the -b flag and you're done.
 That's it.
 Your clock works.
 I handle the rest.

 So here we are, carrying it forward.
 And then I get emails like these that make all of it worth it: